btj/ogp-notes/lecture2part2.md

 Of course, both of these facts are only true for properly developed clients and implementations.

 The former fact (clients only depend on public parts of the API and the documented contracts) is partly enforced by the Java programming language, which ensures that clients cannot access instance variables marked private.
-However, a poorly developed client might rely on an /implementation detail/: an aspect of the behavior of `Interval`'s implementation that is not documented in the API contract.
+However, a poorly developed client might rely on an _implementation detail_: an aspect of the behavior of `Interval`'s implementation that is not documented in the API contract.
 Such clients' expectations may be broken when the implementation of `Interval` is modified, in which case the client developer is to blame because they relied on behavior not guaranteed by the API.
 We've seen an example of this in the previous section, where a client assumed that `setUpperBound` would leave the lower bound of the `Interval` unchanged even though the documentation didn't guarantee this.

-The latter fact (the new implementation of the API) does not modify public aspects of the API and still satisfies the contracts specified in its documentation.
+The latter fact (the new implementation of the API does not modify public aspects of the API and still satisfies the contracts specified in its documentation) can also be violated.
 Programming errors by the developer of the API implementation can cause some of the contracts to be broken.
 For example, remember that we have the following instance methods in our implementation of `Interval`.
 ```java